Moroccan Chicken with Green Olives & Preserved Lemon

 Add olives and preserved lemons.
 Place casserole in the oven for about 10 minutes.
 Turn oven up to 475F for a final 5-10 minutes of cooking (this will help to slightly brown the bird).

-We serve this succulent chicken over a buttery quinoa pilaf that soaks up the chicken's yummy, lemony sauce.
+We serve this succulent chicken over a buttery quinoa pilaf that soaks up the chicken's yummy, lemony sauce, and topped with a crunchy sprinkle of Za'atar.